How does heat shrink tubing work?

 Iíve always thought of "partially polymerized" as being synonymous with "not completely solidified."
 Yet shrinkable tubing is clearly quite stable in its unshrunk form.
 How is this possible?

 - Andy Baird (age 50)

 Princeton, NJ, US

 Your question is very good.
-The answer you saw was probably not very accurate.
-The partially polymerized glop you mention is indeed quite a bit different from any heat-shrink tubing I've ever seen.
+The old answer you saw was wrong.
+The partially polymerized glop you mention is indeed quite a bit different from any heat-shrink tubing I’ve ever seen.